Mark Andrews Player Prop Bets for NFL Week 7 | Baltimore vs. Cincinnati 10/24/2021

 Season Stats

-- Andrews has hauled in 468 yards (on 34 catches) with three touchdowns.
-He's been targeted 44 times, and is averaging 78.0 yards per game.
+- This season Andrews has caught 34 passes on 44 targets for 468 yards and three touchdowns, averaging 78.0 yards per game.

 - Andrews has seen the ball thrown his way six times in the red zone this season, 24.0% of his team's 25 red zone pass attempts.

-- The Ravens have called a pass in 50.5% of their plays from scrimmage this year while running the ball 49.5% of the time.
-This offensive attack ranks eighth in the NFL in points scored.
+- The Ravens have run 50.5% passing plays and 49.5% rushing plays this season.
+They rank eighth in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Andrews' matchup with the Bengals.